Security Settings

 General information

-When talking about the Workflow Server security system, we indicate the following three components:
+When talking about the Workflow Server security system, we indicate the following two components:

 - access to the Workflow API.
 It is considered separately.